 My approach to counselling is largely Systemic (Relational) and is my main area of training.
 Though I will consider using elements from other counselling approaches if they are compatible with my way of working and could be useful to the client, such as Solution Focus or Attachment Theory etc...

-Systemic Therapy seeks to understand how people create meaning through language; how they relate to each other; how their culture, class, race, gender and sexuality inform how they perceive the world.
+Systemic therapy seeks to understand how people create meaning through language; how they relate to each other; how their culture, class, race, gender and sexuality inform how they perceive the world.
 It considers the client, not as an individual but as part of social groups (family, friendships, professional and romantic relationships).
 It acknowledges how people interact with other influences, such as mental health symptoms, behaviours or objects.
-I seek to understand how these connections affect my client's well-being and if these relationships can be improved.
+I seek to understand how these connections effect my client's well-being and if these relationships can be improved.

 Arranging a Session

 I understand that therapy can be an expensive business, especially if you attend every week.
 When I was seeing a counsellor I attended every four weeks.
-This made paying for therapy more affordable
+This made paying for therapy more affordable.

 While it is recommended that people attend therapy every week, I am flexible and allow a maximum four-week gap between sessions.

 It does mean therapy will take longer but I feel it is important that you have some control over the process, where possible.